Jacqueline Fontaine

 Jacqueline Fontaine (August 14, 1927 – August 1, 1995) was an American actress and singer who was mostly active in the 1950s.

 Biography

-Fontaine was born Joyce Elaine Romeo in Kenosha, Wisconsin, to an Italian-born musician father and Canadian-born mother.
+Fontaine was born Joyce Romeo in Kenosha, Wisconsin to an Italian-born musician father and Canadian-born mother.
+She married John Battaghlia.

-Fontaine married John Battaghlia.
-She died on August 1, 1995, at the age of 67 in Las Vegas, Nevada, United States.
+Fontaine died on August 1, 1995, at the age of 67 in Las Vegas, Nevada, United States.